Super Bowl 50 halftime show: Performance

-The show opened with Chris Martin singing the opening chorus from "Yellow".
+The show opened with a vibrant audience card stunt on the other side of Levi's Stadium, where spectators held orange, yellow, and blue cards to form a sunburst pattern.
+On the field, participants held red, white, and blue cards to form the logo of Pepsi – the Super Bowl halftime show sponsor at the time.
+After that, a separate group of fans ran on the field in excitement.
+While that happens, Chris Martin sings the opening chorus from "Yellow".
 He was then joined by the remaining band members of Coldplay to perform "Viva la Vida", "Paradise", and "Adventure of a Lifetime" with the Youth Orchestra Los Angeles conducted by Gustavo Dudamel and the University of California Marching Band.
-Bruno Mars, Mark Ronson, and a troupe of backing dancers (dressed in the styles of Michael Jackson) then performed "Uptown Funk".
-Beyoncé, also in a Michael Jackson-like bodysuit and appearing with a set of backing dancers dressed as Black Panthers, then performed her new single "Formation" in a mass choreographed dance number before joining Mars onstage for a verse of "Uptown Funk".
-Coldplay played a snippet of "Clocks" transitioning into "Fix You," and Martin sang along to some of the songs included in a video montage of past Super Bowl halftime and national anthem performances, containing show numbers by Bruce Springsteen, Missy Elliott, Katy Perry, The Rolling Stones, Paul McCartney, Stevie Wonder, Diana Ross, James Brown, Whitney Houston, Michael Jackson, The Black Eyed Peas, U2, Prince, Beyoncé, and Mars.
+Bruno Mars, Mark Ronson, and a troupe of backing dancers (dressed in the styles of Michael Jackson, who performed in the Super Bowl XXVII halftime show) then performed "Uptown Funk".
+Beyoncé, also in a Michael Jackson-like bodysuit and appearing with a set of backing dancers dressed as Black Panthers, then performed her new single "Formation" in a mass choreographed dance and forming the letter X (to represent Malcolm X) before joining Mars onstage for a verse of "Uptown Funk".

+Coldplay played a snippet of "Clocks" transitioning into "Fix You," and Martin sang along to some of the songs included in a video montage of past Super Bowl halftime and national anthem performances, containing show numbers by Bruce Springsteen, Missy Elliott, Katy Perry, The Rolling Stones, Paul McCartney, Stevie Wonder, Diana Ross, James Brown, Whitney Houston, Michael Jackson, The Black Eyed Peas, U2, Prince, Beyoncé in 2013, and Mars in 2014.
 The show concluded with the band performing "Up&Up" with Beyoncé, Mars, and everyone taking part in the show.
-At the end of the performance, the audience participated in a card stunt, creating a rainbow and the phrase "Believe in love."
+At the end of the performance, spectators on the other side of the stadium participated in another card stunt, this time forming a rainbow pattern with the phrase "Believe in Love".